 As you’re well aware we always travel in the summers and its unfortunate that your new policy (new to us) simply does not work for us.
 So let’s just say that next week’s lesson will be the final one.

-I'm sure that Oscar will be upset, but we'll try hard to help him understand that sometimes, in the grown-up world, there are other considerations.
+I’m sure that Cameron will be upset, but we’ll try hard to help him understand that sometimes, in the grown-up world, there are other considerations.

 I will never get to the point where those messages don’t sting.
 I’m not sure I even want to because it might mean that I didn’t feel connected to my students, each and every one.

-I have, however, gotten to the point that I know how to let that energy go right past me.
-To accept that which cannot be changed, and to gracefully let a family move on if that's their choice.
+I have, however, gotten to the point that I know how to let that energy go right past me — to accept things I can't change, and to gracefully let a family move on if that's their choice.
 And it's their choice.
-I don’t know why they're choosing to leave.
-It may be because of my summer lesson policy.
-It may be because they've been looking for a reason to leave and this was a convenient way to do it.
+I don’t know why they chose to leave.
+It might have been because of my summer lesson policy.
+Or, it might have been because they'd been looking for a reason to leave and this was a convenient way to do it.
 I'll never know.

-I do know that growing more comfortable with the ebb and flow of students coming and going has made me a happier person.
-I've learned that when I change my policies, sometimes people leave.
-That's OK.
-It's not enjoyable, but it's perfectly all right.
-It doesn't mean I'm a bad person.
-It means I changed my policies.
+What I do know is that growing more comfortable with the ebb and flow of students coming and going has made me a happier person.
+I’ve learned that when I change my policies, sometimes people leave.
+That’s OK.
+It’s not pleasant, but it’s perfectly all right.
+It doesn’t mean I’m a bad person.
+It just means I changed my policies.

-There's a wonderful book I read called Dance of Anger that helped me understand how people react to change.
-The author, Harriet Lerner, explained that when one changes, those around will often send "change back" messages.
-Here's a quote that made me stop and think:
+There’s a wonderful book I’ve read and re-read called Dance of Anger that helped me understand how people react to change.
+The author explained that when one changes, those around will often send “change back” messages.

 It is amazing how frequently we march off to battle without knowing what the war is all about.
 We may be putting our anger energy into trying to change or control a person who does not want to change, rather than putting that same energy into getting clear about our own position and choices.

 As I grow and change, so does my business.
 I adjust my fees, my teaching hours, and my policies to suit my needs.
 It makes sense that they won’t work for everyone.